Tangsusum/Airbnb-Price-Prediction-/README.md

 are validated through k fold cross validation and evaluated using the test root mean square logarithm error (RMSLE).

-Our data mining model suggest features relating to the size, location and some other characteristics such as additional charges are of critical importance in determining the house price.
+Our data mining model suggests features relating to the size, location and some other characteristics such as additional charges are of critical importance in determining the house price.
 These predictors are generally aligned with our hypothesis.